 Our current executive officers, and certain information regarding them, other than Mr. Craig, whose information is included under "Board of Directors," are listed below.
-All data is as of June 6, 2012.
+All data is as of June 7, 2013.

-Michael J. Schmidtlein, age 51, Senior Vice President-Finance and Chief Financial Officer.
-Mr. Schmidtlein has served as Senior Vice President-Finance and Chief Financial Officer since February 2010.
-From November 2005 until February 2010, Mr. Schmidtlein was Vice President -Corporate Controller and Chief Accounting Officer.
+Michael J. Schmidtlein, age 52, Senior Vice President - Finance and Chief Financial Officer.
+Mr. Schmidtlein has served as Senior Vice President - Finance and Chief Financial Officer since February 2010.
+From November 2005 until February 2010, Mr. Schmidtlein was Vice President - Corporate Controller and Chief Accounting Officer.
 Prior thereto, Mr. Schmidtlein was the Plant Manager of our manufacturing facility in Warrensburg, Missouri.
 Mr. Schmidtlein joined the Energy Storage Group of Invensys plc, which EnerSys acquired in 2002, in 1995.
 Mr. Schmidtlein is a certified public accountant and received his Bachelor of Science degree in Accounting from the University of Missouri.

-Raymond R. Kubis, age 58, President-Europe.
-Mr. Kubis has served as President-Europe, since March 2002.
-From October 1998 to March 2002, Mr. Kubis was Vice President, General Manager, Motive Power, for the Energy Storage Group of Invensys plc., which Energy sacquired in 2002.
+Raymond R. Kubis, age 59, Former President - Europe.
+Mr. Kubis served as President - Europe from March 2002 through January 7, 2013.
+After January 7, 2013, Mr. Kubis remained an employee of the company through March 31, 2013, the end of the statutory employment requirement applicable in Switzerland.
+From October 1998 to March 2002, Mr. Kubis was Vice President, General Manager, Motive Power, for the Energy Storage Group of Invensys plc., which EnerSys acquired in 2002.
 Mr. Kubis received his Master of Business Administration degree from The Wharton School of the University of Pennsylvania and his Bachelor of Science degree in Accounting from the University of Illinois.

-Todd M. Sechrist, age 46, Senior Vice President-Americas.
-Mr. Sechrist has served as our Senior Vice President-Americas since June 2010.
-From June 2005 until June 2010, Mr. Sechrist was our Vice President-Reserve Power Sales & Service for the Americas.
+Todd M. Sechrist, age 47, President - Americas.
+Mr. Sechrist has served as our President - Americas since September 2012.
+Mr. Sechrist served as our Senior Vice President - Americas from June 2010 through August 2012, and was our Vice President - Reserve Power Sales & Service for the Americas from June 2005 through June 2010.
 Mr. Sechrist joined the Company in 1993, and served in various sales and marketing capacities in both the reserve and motive power businesses.
 Mr. Sechrist received his Master of Business Administration degree in Finance from St. Joseph's University and his Bachelor of Science degree in Finance from Pennsylvania State University.